ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.md

      CPU.
 This needs to be enabled only for revision <= r0p3 of the CPU.
 From r0p4 and onwards, this errata is enabled by default.

+*   `ERRATA_A53_843819`: This applies errata 843819 workaround to Cortex-A53
+     CPU.
+This needs to be enabled for all revisions of the CPU.

 For Cortex-A57, following errata build flags are defined :

 *   `ERRATA_A57_806969`: This applies errata 806969 workaround to Cortex-A57